Labour Hire Services Agreement (Australia)

 12.3 Return of Confidential Information

-Each Party must immediately on demand, or on completion or termination of this Agreement, return to the other Party, or destroy if requested, any documents in its possession, power or control containing Confidential Information.
+12.3.1 The Client must immediately on demand, or on completion or termination of this Agreement, return to Sidekicker, or destroy if requested, any documents in its possession, power or control containing Sidekicker Confidential Information, including any information about the Sidekicks, unless it is required by law to retain a copy of such Confidential Information.

 12.4 Obligations to continue after Agreement ends